microvm/microvm-tutorial/docs/langimpl/intro.rst

 implementation for researching, and a formally verified implementation for highly-assured applications.

-The goal of the reference implementation is to make a **simple** µVM implementation and allow early evaluators to do experiment with the interface of the µVM.
-Since the µVM is still under heavy designing, the simplicity allows the µVM reference implementation to be agilely changed when the specification changes.
+The goal of the reference implementation is to make a **simple** Mu implementation and allow early evaluators to do experiment with the interface of Mu.
+Since Mu is still under heavy designing, the simplicity allows Mu reference implementation to be agilely changed when the specification changes.
 It is **not** a high-performance implementation.

 .. vim: tw=80